doncato/face-detacher/README.md

 This is a small python script to detect and censor all eyepairs in an image.

-Feel free to use this script if you think it's helpfull (and feel free to attribute me).
+Feel free to use this script if you think it's helpful (and feel free to attribute me).

 You can also contribute to this by forking this repository and making a pull request if you want to help.